wpwupingwp/divide/README.md

 **Make sure you don't miss the first line.**

+## Parallel

+From v3.0, divide.py support parallel to speed up BLAST because of extremly slow blastn-short.
+In default, it use all your CPU cores minus one to run, or you could use "-c" to change number of cores you want to use.

 # join_fastq.py

 When you use flash or other software to combine sequence of two directions,